Phang Nga SightseeingThe Best Of Phang Nga Province

 Khao Lak – Phang Nga Example Itinerary

-• Pick up from your hotel in Khao Lak and driver through the local villages towards Phang Nga.
+• Pick up from your hotel in Khao Lak and drive through the local villages towards Phang Nga.

-• Visit Samet Nangshe viewpoint for ana amazing panoramas view over Phang Nga Bay.
+• Visit Samet Nangshe viewpoint for an amazing panoramic view over Phang Nga Bay.

 • Head back down the hill for a short drive to Suwankuha monkey cave temple.